Luos-io/Documentation/src/pages/tools/pyluos.md

           ┃  ╰> Angle               potentiometer_m 12   ┃
          >┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-In this example, 3 nodes (MCU) and their associated UUID are listed, along with their services and associated characteristics (type, alias and ID).
+In this example, three nodes (MCUs) and their associated UUID are listed, along with their services and related characteristics (type, alias, and ID).
 The characters after each set of node's services and before the UUID's next node specify which connector is used.
 For example, `1<=>0` means the first node is connected from its second connector (1) to the first connector (0) of the next node.

 ### Service type

-Each service has a type (eg. `Button`, `Led`, ...).
+Each service has a type (e.g. `Button`, `Led`, etc.).
-You can either retrieve your service's type from the previous code, or with the following line:
+You can either retrieve the service's type from the previous code or with the following line:

 ```python
 device.service_alias.type
 ```

-`service_alias` being the alias you got from the previous listing.
+`service_alias` is the alias you got from the previous listing.

 > **Note:** *Unknown* service types are defaulty set for custom service types such as some [Luos apps](../luos-technology/services/service_type.md).

 ### Get and set services information

-Once you have detected your services, you can use these information like variables.
+Once you have detected your services, you can use this information like variables.

-To access values you have to address them in the device object following this rules:
+To access values, you have to address them in the device object following these rules:

 ```python
 device.service_alias.variable